fionasilke/covid_global_mobility/README.md

 This is a some data anlaysis and research I did to compare the stories I was hearing from all my family around the world of covid and covid lockdowns, to how people's actual movement was changing.

-I have plotted [Google's Movement data](https://github.com/fionasilke/covid_global_mobility/blob/master/google_presentation.ipynb) in all the countries where I have family, and compared covid case and death numbers, and stories I heard from my family, supported by a little research.
+I have plotted and analyzed Google's movement data in all the countries where I have family, and compared covid case and death numbers, and stories I heard from my family, supported by a little research.
 I had fun trialling out plotting and improving my use of loops, as well as establishing a structure for all my projects.

+The findings are found [google_presentation notebook](https://github.com/fionasilke/covid_global_mobility/blob/master/google_presentation.ipynb)

 Countries included:
+;plo
 - Australia: Sydney, Melbourne, Townsville
 - France: Loiret, Indre et Loire, Rhone du Bouches
 - United States: Washington State